How to Cite

 For Sentinel data (e.g. OLCI), see the Sentinel EULA.

 Use the reference notation of: Author (or OBPG as producer), Release Date, Product Title, and Publisher of the data set which is being credited.

 SeaWiFS Mission page (2019), NASA Ocean Biology Processing Group, Greenbelt, MD, USA. http://doi.org/10.5067/ORBVIEW-2/SEAWIFS/L2/OC/2018.
 Accessed YYYY/MM/DD.
 Maintained by NASA Ocean Biology Distibuted Active Archive Center (OB.DAAC), Goddard Space Flight Center, Greenbelt MD.

 Refer to the SeaBASS Citation Guide for instructions on citing SeaBASS or NOMAD data.

 Each dataset is assigned a unique DOI.
 Refer to the OB.DAAC DOI Listing to find the value needed for your citation.

-Use the DOI Citation Service to input a DOI and have a citation automatically generated for you.
+Try entering a DOI into a Citation Service to have a citation automatically generated for you.